Build a Management Machine

 LD.4 Redefine Manager & Supervisor Role in Series of Discussions

-• LD.4.1 Redefine Management Team Role In Series of Discussions
+- LD.3.1 Redefine Executive Role In Series Of Discussions

 LD.5 Standardize Management Practices